city-of-saint-louis/gis-asset-manager-ui/README.md

 });
 ```

+## isValidFalse  event listener

-## Once received 'chosenAssets' can be used as needed within the parent application
+### Once received 'chosenAssets' can be used as needed within the parent application

 ### Possible integration strategies include